 Lucrative annual credits

 Cardholders are also eligible for up to $120 in Uber Cash, which is good for Uber Eats food deliveries or Uber rides.
-These credits are also offered in increments of $10 per month, and they expire if you don’t use them.
+These credits are also offered in increments of $10 per month that will expire if you don’t use them.

 If maximized and used every month, these two credits equate to up to $240 in value from your Amex Gold Card.